-To establish a policy for Safeguarding Children and Adults at risk which is relevant and, as a minimum, delivers legislative and regulatory compliance in relation to Safeguarding.
+To establish a policy for safeguarding children and adults at risk which is relevant and, as a minimum, delivers legislative and regulatory compliance in relation to safeguarding.

-This policy, together with its appendices, states Your Housing Group's position on safeguarding and the approach to be taken by staff, contractors, volunteers and third parties who, while carrying out their duties, have concerns, allegations or actual evidence concerning the abuse or neglect of children or adults at risk.
+This policy, together with its appendices, states Your Housing Group's position on safeguarding and the approach to be taken by colleagues, contractors, volunteers and third parties who, while carrying out their duties, have concerns, allegations or actual evidence concerning the abuse or neglect of children or adults at risk.